barakeel/ramsey/README.md

 The final proof of the enumeration of 3,5,k graphs and 4,4,k graphs is obtained by running:

+Create the final proof script by running `sh hol.sh`:

+Then:
 ```
 cd enumf
 ../../HOL/bin/Holmake --no_prereqs